Introduction

 Exploring biological pathways and performing multi-omic pathway enrichment

 Users can retrieve analytes from input pathways, retrieve pathways from input analytes, as well as perform multi-omic pathway enrichment.
-RaMP-DB pulls from pathway information from multiple resources, including HMDB, Reactome, WikiPathways, and PFOCR.
+Importantly, RaMP-DB does not explicitly distinguish between genes and proteins when it comes to pathways.

 Here is an example: